PunkyIANG/a-particular-project/README.md

 - Git for version control via console: https://git-scm.com/
 - Git LFS for work with big files: https://git-lfs.github.com/
 - Python 3, needed to run the custom build script.
-- .NET 5 SDK, needed to compile and run the code generator.
+- .NET Core 3.1 SDK, needed to compile and run the code generator.

 I recommend installing both Python and .NET via Visual Studio, even if you're not planning to be using their IDE.
 It's just going to save you some troubleshooting (I've struggled for days with bugs and inconveniences).